Mortuie/Save-it/README.md

 # Save It

-Save It is a work-in-progress project for a simple budget managament Android application.
+Save It is a work-in-progress project for a simple budget management Android application.

 We are university students who want a simple, easy-to-use, and intuitive budget manager on our smartphones.